 Another frequent progression is

 I - V - vi - IV.
 The songs that use it include: Let It Be by The Beatles, Take On Me by A-ha, It's My Life by Bon Jovi, No Woman No Cry by Bob Marley, Otherside by Red Hot Chili Peppers, With Or Without You by U2, Paparazzi by Lady Gaga, and many other.
-By learning the progression you can (kind of) learn a hundred of songs at once.
+By learning the progression, you can (kind of) learn hundreds of songs at once.

 The chord progression generator lets you explore these and the other most common chord progressions in all twelve keys.

 In the chord progression calculator, you can choose from a list of the most common progressions or input one yourself.
 If you select a progression and choose a root note (key), the chord progression generator will output a sequence of chords in that key.
 Major chords are marked with capital letters only, while minor chords are followed by "min", and diminished chords end with "dim."